Geri-Borbas/iOS.Library.eppz_kit/README.md

 #### EPPZTimer
-An `NSTimer` wrapper that does not retain it's target so not likely to create retain cycles.
+An `NSTimer` wrapper that does not retain its target, and so unlikely to create retain cycles.
 ```Objective-C
 //Just you'd normally do with NSTimer but without retain cycle.
 self.timer = [EPPZTimer scheduledTimerWithTimeInterval:1.0